ameeracadam/Masterclass/task3_docker/Task3.md

 -   Type in the following in your Terminal:
        `docker run --rm -p 8787:8787 -e PASSWORD=yourpasswordhere rocker/rstudio`
 -   `docker run`    processes images in isolated containers
 -   `--rm`  Clean up.
-Docker automatically cleans up the container and removes the file system when the contaienr exits
+Docker automatically cleans up the container and removes the file system when the container exits
 -   `-p 8787:8787` publishes exposed ports to host interfaces
--   `-e`Environment variable.
+-   `-e` Environment variable.
 You can set the PASSWORD as any password that you prefer

 ### 4. Access the application from your browser.
 -   In your browser, navigate to [localhost:8787](localhost:8787).
 -   Log in with the username `rstudio` and type in the password you've set.
 -   You can now access the rocker/rstudio image
 -   To end the session, `Ctrl+C` into the Terminal.
--   To stop and remove the container type in `docker ps -a` into the Termianl to list out all containers.
+-   To stop and remove the container type in `docker ps -a` into the Terminal to list out all containers.
 Under the `CONTAINER_ID` column, select the container ID of the rocker/rstudio container.
 -   In the Terminal, type in `docker container stop CONTAINER_ID` to stop and remove the rocker/rstudio container from your machine.
+-   Since we've added the `--rm` flag when building the container, Docker will automatically remove the container once it is stopped.
+You can check through `docker ps -a` just to be sure.
 ****
 ##  Task 3C
 ### 1. Set up a docker-compose file for the image in Task 3B
--   In a Terminal, create a new file called `docker-compose.yml` For Windows: `New-Item docker-compose.yml` >br /> For Mac: `touch docker-compose.yml`
+-   In a Terminal, create a new file called `docker-compose.yml` For Windows: `New-Item docker-compose.yml` <br />
+    For Mac: `touch docker-compose.yml`
 -   Open `docker-compose.yml` in your favourite text editor and type in the following:
     ```